samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 ***Pub Special.*** The Pub has one magical beverage on tap, chosen from the options below:

-**Bigby’s Burden.** Drinking a pint of this beverage grants you the “enlarge” effect of an [Enlarge/Reduce](/spells/2619170-enlarge-reduce) spell that has a duration of 24 hours (no saving throw allowed).
+**Bigby’s Burden.** Drinking a pint of this beverage grants you the "enlarge" effect of an [Enlarge/Reduce](/spells/2619170-enlarge-reduce) spell that has a duration of 24 hours (no saving throw allowed).

 **Kiss of the Spider Queen.** Drinking a pint of this beverage grants you the effect of a [Spider Climb](/spells/2619071-spider-climb) spell that has a duration of 24 hours.